Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Appendix

-The \textit{Mathematica} code for plotting mean square displacement and power law b is given here.
-This has been used to generate Fig.~5(a) and Fig.~6(a), which is for the case of QSW model with pure dephasing.
-For the case of QSW model with both dephasing and incoherence, we use the Hamiltonian $H$ (defined in the code) instead of $H'$ and generate the Lindblad set.
-This code makes use of \textit{QSWalk}\cite{QSWalk,QSWalkdownload} package.
+The \textit{Mathematica} code for plotting mean square displacement and power law $b$ is given here.
+This has been used to generate Fig.~\ref{xsqdec} and Fig.~\ref{dec_powerlaw}, which is for the case of QSW model with only incoherence.
+For the case of QSW model with both dephasing and incoherence, we use the Hamiltonian $H$ (defined in the code) instead of using the lists (i.e., we just define the LKSet to be LindbladSet[H]).
+On the other hand, for pure dephasing model, we just use the diagonal entries of the Hamiltonian to obtain the Lindblad operators.
+This code makes use of \textit{QSWalk}~\cite{QSWalk,QSWalkdownload} package.
 For the mean square displacement, we first need to have some notion of distance for the sites of FMO.
-We refer to Fig.~1 of the FMO complex.
+We refer to Fig.~\ref{FMO} of the FMO complex.
 The lines between the chromophore sites represent dipolar coupling between them.
-In fact, there is coupling between every site which is represented by the Hamiltonian given in Eq.~6\cite{ADOLPHS}.
-But only the couplings above $15 cm^{-1}$ have been shown in Fig.~1\cite{Hoyer_2010}.
-Since the magnitude of coupling less than $15 cm^{-1}$ is pretty low, as also was done in Ref.~\cite{Hoyer_2010}, we choose to ignore these couplings, i.e., these sites are effectively decoupled for the purpose of calculating the effective paths from initial site to reaction center, implying the exciton to be following the path according to Fig.~1.
+In fact, there is coupling between every site which is represented by the Hamiltonian given in Eq.~(\ref{hamiltonian})~\cite{ADOLPHS}.
+But only the couplings above $15 cm^{-1}$ have been shown in Fig.~\ref{FMO}~\cite{Hoyer_2010}.
+Since the magnitude of coupling less than $15 cm^{-1}$ is pretty low, as also was done in Ref.~\cite{Hoyer_2010}, we choose to ignore these couplings, i.e., these sites are effectively decoupled for the purpose of calculating the effective paths from initial site to reaction center, implying the exciton to be following the path according to Fig.~\ref{FMO}.
 We can then assign a position to each site accordingly.
 This approach has also been done in Ref.~\cite{Hoyer_2010} (Fig.~1(b) of \cite{Hoyer_2010}).
 Since the initial excitation is at site $6$, it is defined to be the origin of FMO.
-Then according to Fig.~1, we define the sites $5$ and $7$ to be at a distance of $1$ unit away from site $6$.
+Then according to Fig.~\ref{FMO}, we define the sites $5$ and $7$ to be at a distance of $1$ unit away from site $6$.
 Similarly, site $4$ to be $2$ units, $3$ being $3$ units, $2$ being $4$ units and $1$ to be $5$ units of distance away from $6$.
 Since site $8$ is the sink which was added for probability conservation, we assign site $8$ to be $3$ units away from site $6$.
-With this information we define the operator $x$ as shown in the code.
+With this information, we define the operator $x$ as shown in the code.
 This operator is an $8\times8$ matrix which has eigenvectors as the sites represented as column vectors and eigenvalues being their respective distance from site $6$, as defined above.
 We know that expectation value of any operator $\hat{A}$ is given by $\frac{\Tr({\rho} \hat{A})}{\Tr({\rho})}$, ${\rho}$ being the density operator.
 So the mean square displacement is given by: